 Many people will recommend you go to Dr. Cove beach which is a paid stretch of beach where you can sit and relax.
 However, if you’d like a more local beach experience you can head down to One Man Beach.
 Expect hot sands and blue skies.
 Both beaches are located close to the Hip Strip and you are more likely to encounter one or two local people.

 Like many of the beaches in Jamaica that are off the tourist map.
 The One Man Beach has no bar or official shop, per se, but you will likely be approached in a more local fashion.
 If you want drinks there will usually be a someone ‘manning’ the beach.
-In true Jamaican style, this is a beach that you can feel one step closer to life as a local in Jamaica, especially. if you have been used to a hotel atmosphere.
+In true Jamaican style, this is one of the best beaches where you can feel one step closer to life as a local in Jamaica, especially. if you have been used to a hotel atmosphere.

 #2 Take a Walk down the Hip Strip

 If in Montego Bay and looking for something pleasant to do, a great start would be to take a walk down the Hip Strip.
-Although it is the most tourist place to be seen in Montego Bay, it is always worth a stroll down.
-If you’re a newcomer you may find merchants to be quite pushy and intimidating, welcome to Jamaica.
+Although it is the most tourist place to be seen in Montego Bay, it is always worth a stroll down and one of the most fun things to do on the west coast if it’s a first-time visit.
+If you’re a newcomer you may find merchants to be quite pushy and intimidating… so Welcome to Jamaica.

 However, I urge you not to fear it or let it change your mind of the place.
 Actually, no vending is allowed on this street, so you’ll notice how relatively quiet it is compared to other parts of Montego Bay.
 But still, many people make a living from approaching tourists.